lobehub/lobe-chat/README.md

 ## 🛳 Self Hosting

 LobeChat provides [Self-Hosted Version][deploy-link] with Vercel and [Docker Image][docker-release-link].
-This allows you to deploy your own chatbot within a few minutes, without any prior knowledge.
+This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

 <br/>